-As the leading women’s athlete from Baguio City’s Team Lakay, Gina “Conviction” Iniong is a martial arts role model in the Philippines.
+As the leading women’s athlete from Team Lakay, Gina “Conviction” Iniong is a martial arts role model in the Philippines.
+However, if she keeps winning her mixed martial arts contests, she could become a global icon.

-This Saturday, 16 February, the six-time Philippine Wushu Champion aims to move one step closer to immortality and World Title contention with a victory over the undefeated Jihin “Shadow Cat” Radzuan at ONE: CLASH OF LEGENDS.
+On Friday, 31 January, the six-time Philippine Wushu Champion aims to move one step closer to immortality and ONE Women’s Atomweight World Title contention when she faces hard-hitting Indian sensation Asha “Knockout Queen” Roka at ONE: FIRE & FURY.

-Ahead of her pivotal atomweight contest at the Impact Arena in Bangkok, Thailand, discover how the 29-year-old became one of her nation’s most respected athletes.
+Ahead of her pivotal return to the Mall Of Asia Arena in Manila, Philippines, discover how the 30-year-old became one of her nation’s most respected athletes.

 Humble Beginnings In Baguio City

-Iniong grew up in Baguio City as one of 10 siblings – seven girls and three boys – in poor circumstances.
+Iniong grew up in Baguio City, Philippines as one of 10 siblings – seven girls and three boys – in dire circumstances.

 “Our parents used to sell plants as our main source of income.
 However, plants don’t sell well, so they decided to shift into selling keychains.